 When you consume carbohydrates, potassium as a role in breaking down those carbs into glucose (which is immediately used by your body as a fuel source) or glycogen (which is just a fancy term for your body storing that glucose in your muscles for later use).

 Potassium is also crucial in the process of your body processing fat correctly, and/or breaking it down as needed.

 Do You Really Need to Take A Potassium Supplement?

 So, with all those great benefits, it would only make sense for you to try and consume as much potassium as you possibly can, right?

-- ELECTROLYTE BALANCE: Potassium works with sodium to maintain healthy water balance, heart rhythm, and nerve and muscle function.*
+- Electrolyte Balance: Potassium works with sodium to maintain healthy water balance, heart rhythm, nerve and muscle function.*

-- STOP LEG CRAMPS - Keep the Charlie Horses and cramps away with our high quality Potassium supplement.
+- REDUCES LEG CRAMPS - Keep the Charlie Horses and cramps away with our high quality Potassium supplement.

 - SLEEP SOUNDLY AT NIGHT - Calm down the cramps and muscles, and find peace when you sleep.

 - BLOOD PRESSURE SUPPORT - Helps control blood pressure by balancing the effects of sodium.

 Zenesis Labs’ Potassium Gluconate with Iodine Kelp supplement has 99 milligrams of Potassium gluconate in each tablet, with 150 micrograms of Iodine as well.